kalxas/rasdaman/doc/main/02_inst-guide.rst

     currently running.

-Look up the named server(s) in the definition list, and start the spec­ified one(s) using the previously defined individual startup para­meters.
+Look up the named server(s) in the definition list, and start the specified one(s) using the previously defined individual startup parameters.

 At least one of the options *s*, -host *s*, and -all must be present.